collective/collective.recipe.vscode/README.rst

     Default: None

-    Your project's list of eggs, those are going to be added in path location for `Jedi`_ and/or `Sublimelinter-Pylint`_ or `Anaconda`_.
+    Your project's list of eggs, those are going to be added as extra path for `autocomplete and intelliSense`_.

-    This situation may happen, you did create settings file manually with other configuration (those are not managed by ``collective.recipe.vscode``) and you want keep those settings intact.

 python-path
     Required: No